IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 are delayed by a randomized backoff time.

-- When a host performs a JSON object update after it detected a change in the PvD Option Sequence Number, it MUST delay the query by a random time between zero and 2**(Delay * 2) milliseconds, where 'Delay' corresponds to the 4 bits long unsigned integer in the last received PvD Option.
+- When a host performs a JSON object update after it detected a change in the PvD Option Sequence Number, it MUST add a delay before sending the query.
+The target time for the delay is calculated as a random time between zero and 2**(Delay * 2) milliseconds, where 'Delay' corresponds to the 4-bit unsigned integer in the last received PvD Option.

-- When a host last retrieved a JSON object at time A that includes a expiry time B using the "expires" key, and the host is configured to keep the PvD information up to date, it MUST perform the update at a uniformly random time in the interval \[(B-A)/2,B\].
+- When a host last retrieved a JSON object at time A that includes a expiry time B using the "expires" key, and the host is configured to keep the PvD information up to date, it MUST add some randomness into its calculation of the time to fetch the update.
+The target time for fetching the updated object is calculated as a uniformly random time in the interval \[(B-A)/2,B\].

-In the example {{pvd_example}}, the delay field value is 5, this means that host MUST delay the query by a random number between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.
+In the example {{pvd_example}}, the delay field value is 5, this means that host calculates its delay by choosing a random number between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.

 Since the 'Delay' value is directly within the PvD Option rather